ncg777/super-sequencer-3000/README.md

 2. **Pitch Class Assignment:**

-   - Each binary digit corresponds to a position in the selected pitch class set.
+   - Each binary digit corresponds to a position in the selected pitch class set going up octavewise to the maximal midi pitch.
 For example, for 7-35.11:
      - Position 0 = C
      - Position 1 = D
      - Position 2 = E